Two-dimensional ion trap lattice on a microchip: Results

 \section{Results}

-{\bf Fabrication of the microchip.} The layered structure of a commercial silicon-on-insulator (SOI) wafer was used by Britton \textit{et al.} \cite{britton:173102} to fabricate a linear ion trap permitting the application of voltages of up to 150 V. We have developed a different fabrication process using a SOI wafer to fabricate a planar ion trap with a significantly increased trap depth whilst maintaining large ion-electrode separations using a combination of recessed electrodes and the application of voltages in excess of 1 kV.
+{\bf Fabrication of the microchip.} The layered structure of a commercial silicon-on-insulator (SOI) wafer was used by Britton \textit{et al.} \cite{britton:173102} to fabricate a linear ion trap permitting the application of voltages of up to 150 V. We have developed a different fabrication process using an SOI wafer to fabricate a planar ion trap with a significantly increased trap depth whilst maintaining large ion-electrode separations.
+This was achieved by a combination of recessed electrodes and the application of voltages in excess of 1 kV.
 We describe both of these fabrication advances in more detail below.

-We utilise the layered SOI wafer to form a planar trap electrode structure, with a 2D electrode pattern but instead of the ground electrodes lying on the same plane as the rf electrodes they are recessed from the chip surface.
-This recess was achieved by using the SOI handle layer as rf ground, shown in Fig. \ref{design}C. By using recessed electrodes the trap depth for a given ion-electrode separation and voltage can be substantially increased.
+We utilise the layered SOI wafer to form a planar trap electrode structure with a 2D electrode pattern, shown in Fig. \ref{design}A. However, instead of the ground electrodes lying on the same plane as the rf electrodes they are recessed from the chip surface.
+This recess was achieved by using the SOI handle layer as rf ground, shown in Fig. \ref{design}B. By using recessed electrodes the trap depth for a given ion-electrode separation and voltage can be substantially increased.
+Each recess in the rf electrode corresponds to a single trap site and is hexagonal in shape, the recessed hexagonal dimensions are shown in Fig. \ref{design}C.